dredjah/Website-Blocker/README.md

 # Website-Blocker
-Blocks a list of websites during working hours (9-5)
+A Python script to blocks a list of websites during working hours (9-5)